Privacy policy

 Information about website visitors

 We love cookies.
 And we think that you should too.
 Cookies are not just tasty snacks, but also very clever pieces of code that help us provide a better experience to you on our website.
-Cookies allow us to improve our website, in turn; improving our fundraising to help us raise around £7 million we need each year to run the hospice.
+Cookies allow us to improve our website, which in turn, helps is to improve the support and care we are able to offer the community.
+There are six broad types of cookies, these include:

-- Functional – These cookies enable the website to provide certain functionality like sharing the content of the website on social media platforms, collect feedback, and other third-party features.
+• Functional – These cookies enable the website to provide certain functionality like sharing the content of the website on social media platforms, collect feedback, and other third-party features.
 They also allow important information and user’s preferences to be remembered.
 Information can include login data, region, language, and enhanced content.
-These are only set if you choose to ‘accept’ or ‘enable’ these cookies to be set on your device.
+These are only set if you choose to ‘accept’ or ‘enable’ these

-- Performance – Performance cookies allow us to count visits and traffic sources so we can measure and improve the performance of our site.
+• Performance – Performance cookies allow us to count visits and traffic sources so we can measure and improve the performance of our site.
 They help us to know which pages are the most and least popular and see how visitors move around the site.
 All information these cookies collect is aggregated and therefore anonymous so cannot be used to directly identify a certain visitor.
-If you do not allow these cookies we will not know when you have visited our site, and will not be able to monitor its performance.
-These are only set if you choose to ‘accept’ cookies to be set on your device.
+If you do not allow these cookies we will

-- Analytics – Analytics cookies are used to understand how visitors interact with the website.
+• Analytics – Analytics cookies are used to understand how visitors interact with the website.
 They allow for reports to be generated on user behaviour, on what pages are accessed, interaction with the site and session duration, as well as general demographic data.
 These cookies also provide information on metrics such as the number of visitors, bounce rate, traffic source.
-Please note that these cookies do not collect identifiable information so cannot be used to directly identify a certain visitor.
-These are only set if you choose to ‘accept’ or ‘enable’ cookies to be set on your device.
+Please note that these cookies do not

-- Advertisement – Advertisement cookies are used to provide visitors with relevant ads and marketing campaigns.
+• Advertisement – Advertisement cookies are used to provide visitors with relevant ads and marketing campaigns.
 These cookies are used to track visitors across different websites to measure the effectiveness of our advertising.
 They are also used to collect information to provide customised ads that are more relevant and engaging for you as a user on third party websites.
-These are only set if you choose to ‘accept’ or ‘enable’ cookies to be set on your device.
+These are only set if you choose to ‘accept’ or

 You can learn more about cookies by visiting allaboutcookies.org